 Not Up to You

-The neighborhood coffee bar decides whether you belong
+Why the neighborhood coffee bar decides whether or not you belong

 Near the end of the day, during my move to a new apartment three years ago, the man I’d hired to help stopped in the living room and shook his head.